SathyaBhat/sathyabh.at/content/weekly-notes-09-2024/index.md

 ### What's been happening

-* It's nearly a month since we moved and we're happy with everything.
+* It's nearly a month since we moved.
 The last pending bit of getting the electricity account shifted was done, and the old account is now disconnected.
+This has been pending for a few weeks now due to AGL not telling me my requests were getting canceled because of "data issues".
+Our property manager's slow response further delayed the connection setup, but now it's all set.
 * Having barely recovered from my visit to [Seattle](/weekly-notes-05-2024/) for Palooza, I'll be flying back to the US, this time over to the neighboring city of Bellevue for a work trip.
 I'll fly out this upcoming Sunday and be back by the weekend.
 Looking forward to some meaningful conversations!
 * The Formula 1 2024 season has started and looks like Max Verstappen is unlikely to be troubled again.
 We'll have to see how the second-place fight goes, and if Aston can keep up with the rest of the pack.
 Melbourne Grand Prix is coming soon and I'm excited to attend it in person just as I get back from Bellevue!
 It's been a dream for me to watch F1 live since I started watching it back in 1998 and I look forward to it.
     * On a related note, Connor Moore's F1 [intro music](https://www.youtube.com/watch?v=oMxKkDDL4N8) is so on point :D

     {{< youtube oMxKkDDL4N8 >}}

-* There's a Twilight Food Fair happening every other Friday evening till the end of the month, and we went to check it out.
+* There's a [Twilight Food Fair](https://www.northsydney.nsw.gov.au/events/event/372/twilight-food-fair) happening every other Friday evening till the end of the month, and we went to check it out.
 The food fair was in a large open park.
 There was a nice band playing some good songs plenty of people having picnics and some food vendors around.
 The food wasn't that great, but it was a pleasant evening so had fun.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "twilight-food-fair-1.jpg" "Twilight Food Fair" "Weekly Notes" >}}
   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "twilight-food-fair-2.jpg" "Twilight Food Fair" "Weekly Notes" >}}
   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "twilight-food-fair-3.jpg" "Twilight Food Fair" "Weekly Notes" >}}
   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "twilight-food-fair-4.jpg" "Twilight Food Fair" "Weekly Notes" >}}

-* Following up on the food fair was the Northside Produce market which brings some fresh seasonal fruits, veggies, bread, and meats from local farmers and producers.
+* Following up on the food fair was the [Northside Produce market](https://www.northsydney.nsw.gov.au/markets/northside-produce-market) which brings some fresh seasonal fruits, veggies, bread, and meats from local farmers and producers.
 We bought a bunch of food from the market, enough to tide us over till the next date for the market (which happens usually every fortnight).

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "northside-produce-market-1.jpg" "Northside Produce Market" "Weekly Notes" >}}
   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "northside-produce-market-2.jpg" "Northside Produce Market" "Weekly Notes" >}}